arlimus/arlimus.github.io/src/contents/articles/ready.for.es6/index.md

          lines`
 ```

-[Template strings](https://6to5.org/docs/learn-es6/#template-strings) is indeed high up on my list, as string interpolation is something I've been used to in both CoffeeScript and Ruby.
 On the other hand, Go and Scala have taught me to stop whining and just write it explicitly.
 The bigger advantage here is support of multi-line strings, which is a potential big plus.
 Then again, the problem doesn't come up too often to warrant the argument.

+[Let and const](https://6to5.org/docs/learn-es6/#let-const) are two constructs which I'm truly excited about.
+However, their scoping enhancement is [not yet supported by 6to5](http://es6rocks.com/2015/01/temporal-dead-zone-tdz-demystified/), which crosses it off my list for now.

 ```javascript
 // Declare in outside scope